SOFTBALL101.com

 >> Internet Search Results

-Steal Definition & Meaning - Merriam-Webster
+STEAL Definition & Meaning - Merriam-Webster

 The meaning of STEAL is to take the property of another wrongfully and especially as a habitual or regular practice.
 How to use steal in a sentence.
 Synonym Discussion of Steal.